 Luke is My Voice Music’s Studio Engineer and Producer.
 If you are looking for studio time and information, he is the guy to speak to.
-Luke also runs our therapeutic program at Albertina Kerr and various rock camps.
+Luke runs weekly programs out of our studio space as well as our therapeutic program at Albertina Kerr and various rock camps.
 He is a Portland, Oregon based singer/songwriter, producer and artist manager.
 Born in Nebraska and the son of an opera singer, he lived all over the world as a military brat before calling southern Oregon home in 1999.
 In 2009 he received a B.S. in Music Industry from the University of Southern California in Los Angeles and worked in music publishing until 2013 when he returned to Oregon.
 While in LA, he worked for Chrysalis, Bug and BMG in Film/TV and A&R as a scout and creative point person for various artists.

 Karen Mouser Darr

 Development & Operations Coordinator